uxdxdev/uxdxdev.github.io/content/blog/deterministic-array-sort-comparator/index.md

 We can see that in NodeJS 12 all is fine, the array is sorted as intended, and specifically when the `name` and `age` values are the same there is no change to the original order of the elements.
 Great!.
 But now if we look at the result when this code is run in NodeJS 10, we can see that when the `name` and `age` values are equal, the sort order is affected.

 The bug here is that when the `name` values are equal the comparator function resolves with either `-1` or `1`, there is no resolution where `0` is returned.
-So our function logic has a bug and we should not be relying on the argument order to this function.
+So we have a bug and its directly related to the argument order of this function.

+## Solution

 ```javascript
 var result = objectArray.concat().sort((a, b) => {